Janna112358/paper-globes/README.md

 ```

 # Copying
-`mpags-cipher` is licensed under the terms of the MIT License.
+`paper-globes` is licensed under the terms of the MIT License.
 Please see
 the file [`LICENSE`](LICENSE) for full details.